raamizz/raamizz/README.md

 - Hi, I’m @ramizz.
-- My personal git is @get
+- My personal git is @GetmeV8
 - I’m interested in Software Development
-- I’m currently working on NextJS.
+- I’m currently working on NextJS and NodeJS.
-- Reach me @rameezebrahim@transpost.co.
 <!---
 raamizz/raamizz is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.